smjuni/Digital-Marketing---Non-Profit-Donation-Ecommerce-Transaction-Analysis/README.md

 ## Results and Recommendations

-### Overall:
 "Supplies" donations are the biggest contributor to donation revenue ($135.6K) and the most frequent donation group (351/666).
 The family spotlight, which is the shelter's most sought after donation group, drove the second highest donation revenue $83K, and 209 donations.
-The audiences that the family spotlight cause group most resonated with is cart-abandons, Pet owners and vet-students by donation count and cart-abandons, Pet-owners and Philathropists for revenue volume.

-The donation frequency of Family Spotlight donations is closely dispersed, with yearly subscriptions bringing in the most revenue, $28.1K * 12mths ($338.3K over the year - the revenue only accounts for the first payments), and 73 donations.

 The average donation is highest for one-time donations, demonstrating that donors are more generous with non-recurring gifts.

-#### Recommendations:
+### Recommendations:
 Supplies are very important to the shelter to generate donation revenue.
 I would recommend keeping this cause as an 'always' on marketing tactic which can complement the drive for family spotlight and emergency messaging.